mcsweeney90/mcsweeney90.github.io/_pages/about.md

 During the 2017/18 academic year, I was the Treasurer of the [University of Manchester SIAM-IMA Student Chapter](http://www.maths.manchester.ac.uk/~siam/).

-For several years I have been a volunteer for the [British Heart Foundation](https://www.bhf.org.uk/).
+For several years I was a volunteer for the [British Heart Foundation](https://www.bhf.org.uk/).